kaqu/Fugu/README.md

     set { self[SomeProperty.self] = newValue }
   }
 }
-// Which gives you more natural access let value = container.someProperty // accessing same property as before container.someProperty = 1 // and you can also set values
+// Which gives you more natural and fluent access let value = container.someProperty // accessing same property as before container.someProperty = 1 // and you can also set values